marcodesic/jekyll-now/_posts/2014-3-3-Hello-World.md

 Because the model would like to, given the RNN output, assign similar probability values to similar words, similar words are represented by similar vectors.
 (Again, if, given a certain RNN output, the probability for the word "quick" is relatively high, we would also expect the probability for the word "rapid" to be relatively high).

-These two similarities lead us to recently propose a very simple method, [weight tying](https://arxiv.org/abs/1608.05859), to lower the model's parameters and improve its performance.
+These two similarities led us to recently propose a very simple method, [weight tying](https://arxiv.org/abs/1608.05859), to lower the model's parameters and improve its performance.
 We simply tie its input and output embedding (i.e. we set U=V, meaning that we now have a single embedding matrix that is used both as an input and output embedding).
 This reduces the perplexity of the RNN model that uses dropout to `73`, and its size is reduced by more than 20%[^inan].

 #### Why does weight tying work?